Jim Koerschen Award

 Application Deadline

-The completed ACAMIS Koerschen Award for Innovation Application Form must be sent to operations@acamis.org no later than Friday, March 15, 2024 for the current school year.
+The completed ACAMIS Koerschen Award for Innovation Application Form must be sent to operations@acamis.org no later than Friday, February 20, 2026.
 Late applications will not be accepted.

 Recipients in Previous Years